Sign in →

 IgM:

 A positive result is consistent with the acute phase of West Nile virus (WNV) meningitis or encephalitis.
-In the very early stages of acute WNV infection, IgM may be detectable in cerebrospinal fluid (CSF) before it becomes detectable in serum.
+In the very early stages of acute WNV infection, IgM may be detectable in spinal fluid (CSF) before it becomes detectable in serum.

 A negative result may indicate absence of disease.
 However, specimens collected too early in the acute phase may be negative for IgM-class antibodies to WNV.
 If WNV central nervous system infection is suspected, a second specimen should be collected in 1 to 2 weeks and tested.